Siksika Nation: Siksika Resource Development Limited

 The Siksika intend to distribute the medication domestically and internationally.
 Revenue from the venture is intended to address disparaging economic issues such as Opioid addiction epidemic, and housing.
 As of 2020 the proposal is still under review.
 Frozen Penguin will use modern technology and techniques such as 'RotoGro', to maximize profits for the nation.

 On July 16, 2022.
-The SRDL partnered with 'Calgary Tree Planting Team' volunteers to plant 300 Sakskatoon berry trees near the "Siksika business Plaza".
+SRDL partnered with 'Calgary Tree Planting Team' volunteers to plant 300 Sakskatoon berry trees near the "Siksika business Plaza".
 The initiative will increase food security and provide economic growth for the Nation.

 Siksika Family Services Corporation/Siksika Children's Services

 The Siksika Family Services was awarded a grant by the Provincial and Federal governments 'Rapid Housing Initiative', to establish a transitional 24 housing unit community for Siksika's vulnerable high need families and youth in the process of cultural reunification.
 The community will be called "Children's Village".

 Location

 The Siksika Nation reserve, Siksika 146, is located approximately 95 km east of Calgary, and 3 km south of the Trans Canada Highway (Highway 1).
 Its administrative and business district is located adjacent to the community of Gleichen.

 Siksika Nation is the second largest, land-based, in Canada.
 Siksika Nation Boundaries of Blackfoot Confederacy Traditional Territory.

 North-North Saskatchewan River, West – Rock Mountains, East-At the confluence of the North and South Saskatchewan Rivers and South-Yellowstone River.